DataScienceInPractice/Site/dsip/projects/project_checklist.md

 - [ ] Limitations of analysis discussed
 - [ ] Does not ramble on beyond providing necessary information

-### Video:
-- [ ] Question asked is clear to listeners
-- [ ] Effective visualizations presented
-- [ ] Clear explanations throughout
-- [ ] Take home message clear
-- [ ] Within 3-5 min time limit

 ### Final Checks:
 - [ ] Edit all text for clarity
 - [ ] Remove all instructions
 - [ ] Be sure text included throughout to guide reader
 - [ ] Check to make sure all text and images are visible
-- [ ] Names included
-- [ ] Renamed file : `FinalProject_groupXXX.ipynb`, where 'XXX' is replaced by your group's group number

-### After the course is done:
-- If you checked YES to make project public: the final project notebook (and only that!) will be placed in a repo with the rest of this quarters public reports.
-This helps future students by providing examples!
-- Your projct repo will remain available to you in the near future.
-We cannot guarentee that will always be the case.
-That repo will never be public.
-- If you would like your own copy of the entire repo you should follow these instructions: https://docs.github.com/en/repositories/creating-and-managing-repositories/duplicating-a-repository Once you have done that it is yours forever.
-You will also be able to control access to the mirror (make it public or private as you would prefer)

----
-## License

-The content of this project itself is licensed under the [Creative Commons Attribution 3.0 Unported license](https://creativecommons.org/licenses/by/3.0/).